 In the summer of 2008 Gary and I decided to live our dream by opening our own scooter shop so we could spend 24/7 doing all things scooter related.
 One week before we were scheduled to open Gary suffered a heart attack and passed away on December 10th.
 Our dream, however, did not die.
 Gary's son Chris, in one of the most selfless acts I have ever witnessed, offered to move to Columbus and help me run the shop.
 Four days after his father's funeral Chris packed what he could in his car and moved in with me, leaving his friends and family behind to help continue, what is now, the Didier dream business.
 Chris is an incredibly skilled and dedicated mechanic who tackles everything from oil changes to full engine rebuilds.
 In the midst of grieving over his father's passing and moving to a new city where he knew no one, Chris jumped in and has built the reputation Gary and I sought to achieve - that of providing quality, honest service for members of the scooter community.
 I am proud to have him as a partner in this business.

 And so, thanks to Chris, Gary’s family, and dear friends in the scooter community, Capital City Scooters opened on December 22, 2008.
-We are humbled and grateful to the support of all the scooterists and friends who have helped us over the past two and a half years.
+We are humbled and grateful to the support of all the scooterists and friends who have helped us over the years.
 Without all of you we could not be living our dream.

 Today, I am proud to say that Capital City Scooters offers a full line of scooters, scooter lifestyle items as well as service and repair.
 Chris has a mechanic’s degree from Pittsburgh State University and I simply love all things scooter.